mmolinar/til/rb_methods.md

 ```

 ### .each
-Repeat an action for every element in a collection
+Repeat an action for every element in a collection.
+Returns the original, unchanged object.
 ```
 [1, 2, 3].each { |x| puts x * 10 }
 # Prints 10, 20, 30 on separate lines